addiscent/iplog-to-sql-table/README.md

 iplog-to-sql-table
 ==================

-    Reads an IP log file and inserts into an SQL database table one record of fields for each line.

 Description:

+    A command line PHP script which reads an IP log file and inserts into an SQL database table one record of fields for each line.

     If parsing an IP log file line fails due to malformed fields, or if the field does not pass validation, that record will not be inserted into the table.
 However, further attempts will be made to fetch, parse, and insert